Israel Alter: Inheritance

 Among the inheritances of Israel Alter was a scrap book containing a collection of newspaper clippings of concert reviews in several languages (see section literature).
 Also found were recordings of great historical importance of Alter's singing and compositions.
 Forty records from as early as 1930 were found, including a recording of the Prayer for the Souls, a piece dedicated to the fallen soldiers of World War I, which is usually not permitted to be recorded.
 Alter's daughter, who lived in Tel Aviv, inherited the records in 1979.
-The records subsequently became the property of Alter's nephew, cantor Benjamin Z. Maissner, who works as a cantor in Toronto.
+The records subsequently became the property of Alter's nephew, cantor Benjamin Z. Maissner z"l, who worked as a cantor in Toronto.
 At first the thought was to donate the records to the Hebrew University of Jerusalem, however Maissner decided to give them to Prof. Andor Izsák, director of the European Centre for Jewish Music in Hanover.
 The records were supposed to "find a home where they originated from".